Schools will be out for summer soon and so will new teen drivers. With less responsibility and more free time,...

 The process for getting a rental car after an accident typically depends on the type of car insurance policy you have as well as who was liable for the accident.
 The details of your specific car insurance policy will tell you everything you need to know, from who pays for the rental car — and for how long — to the type of rental car you receive.

-The limits of your policy may have the final sway on your ability to get a rental car after an accident.
+It is important to keep in mind that the limits of your policy may have the final say on your ability to get a rental car after an accident.

 If you were not at fault, then it is much easier to get a rental car reservation.
 An attorney can streamline this process because they will be able to read your policy and help you find the best way forward.

 If you filed an insurance claim, you should receive a rental vehicle that is similar to the vehicle you were driving before your accident.
 This means that if you were driving an SUV at the time of your accident, for instance, you should expect to be offered a rental SUV.
 Unfortunately, insurance companies may try to lowball you by offering the smallest and cheapest option available.
 If they do, contact your car accident attorney immediately as they may be able to help you get a rental vehicle closer to the quality of the vehicle affected by the accident.